Waikari River (Hawke's Bay): History

-Flooding of the river on 14 February 2023 during Cyclone Gabrielle destroyed the State Highway 2 bridge over the river at Putorino and facilities at a Department of Conservation campsite beside the river about 200 metres from the river mouth.
+Flooding of the river on 14 February 2023 during Cyclone Gabrielle destroyed the State Highway 2 bridge over the river at Pūtōrino and facilities at a Department of Conservation campsite beside the river about 200 m from the river mouth.
 A temporary Bailey bridge was erected to replace the highway bridge, opening on 14 May.
 A huge amount of logs and forest debris swept down by the cyclone still covered the river mouth and adjacent coastline in October 2023.